elibenporat/learn-to-code-rust-baseball/articles/07 - Working With Lists.md

 }
 ```

-This function takes the text we feed it and gives us back a `Person` struct.
+This function takes the text we feed it (`text: &str`) and gives us back a `Person` struct (`-> Person`).
 We follow the same method we did at the end of chapter 6, but now have "abstracted" that logic into a function called `to_person`.
 We can now use that function in a `.map()`!.
-It's not important to understand the function just yet, it's important to understand how to use the function in an iterator.
+It's not important to understand the function completely, it's important to understand how to use the function in an iterator.

 You can put this function before or after the iterator, it doesn't matter.